Modern Protected Cell Companies Come in all Shapes and Sizes

 - Using PCCs in other domiciles due to potential tax mitigation or underlying domicile-specific benefits (i.e., Malta for direct writing in the EU or US domiciles for access to TRIPRA) when they already have one or more single parent captives.

 We believe growth in cell utilization will continue as more domiciles implement PCC/Segregated Cell regulations and organizations seek out the flexible structure and optimized risk retention strategy a cell can offer.
-Marsh Captive Solutions offers a range of cell solutions and has established facilities in four domiciles including Mangrove PCCs in the Isle of Man, Malta, and Washington, DC, and Cerulean Re SAC Ltd in Bermuda to support this growth.
+Please see our Marsh Cell Captive Facilities page for more information on the range of cell solutions and established facilities we offer.